cbeck88/conf-rs/REFERENCE_derive_conf.md

 [^compat-note-1]: In `clap`, `repeat` parameters are inferred by setting the type to `Vec<T>`, and this is the only way to specify a repeat parameter.
 It also changes the meaning of `value_parser` in a subtle way.
 However, this can become confusing and so `conf` deviates from `clap` here.
 Instead, in `conf` the only way to specify a repeat parameter is to use the `repeat` attribute.

-[^compat-note-2]: Our `value_parser` feature is very similar to `clap-derive`, but it seems to work a little better in this crate at time of writing.
-For instance `value_parser = serde_json::from_str` just works, while at `clap` version 4.5.8 it doesn't work.
+[^compat-note-2]: Our `value_parser` feature is very similar to `clap-derive`, but it's a little easier to use in this crate at time of writing.
+For instance `value_parser = serde_json::from_str` just works, while at `clap` version 4.5.8 it fails with type inference errors.
 The reason seems to be that in clap v4, the `value_parser!` macro was introduced, and it uses auto-ref specialization to try to detect features of the value parser type at build time and handle special cases.
 However, this adds more layers of complexity and prevents the compiler from inferring things like lifetime parameters, afaict, so it makes the
 UX of the `derive` API somewhat worse.
-Our criteria for how to implement `value_parser` are also a bit different because we don't have a need for the solution to work with the `clap_builder` API as well.
+Our criteria for the `value_parser` feature are also a bit different because we don't need the solution to work with the `clap_builder` API as well.